eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 	.. image:: parser_join_time.jpg

-You can join additional columns via the *Add New* row.
+You can join additional columns via the *Add join* button.
 Select the column to join from the Joins drop down and the Field to be assigned.
 Columns are joined in the order they are displayed (top to bottom) and the result is shown in the Parser Preview.

 Re-order any join/field by hovering over the item with a mouse to reveal the grab handle.
 Click and drag the grab handle to reposition the item in the list.